Namur, Belgium - Things to Do in Namur

 Things to Do in Namur

-Namur, België / Belgique / Belgien - Complete Travel Guide
+Namur, Belgium - Complete Travel Guide

 Top Things to Do in Namur

-Explore the Citadel of Namur
+Citadel of Namur

-Booking Tip: Entry costs around €8-12 for adults, with guided tours available for an additional €3-5.
-Visit early morning or late afternoon for the best lighting and fewer crowds.
-Audio guides are recommended to fully appreciate the complex history.
+Booking Tip: Entry costs around €8-12 for adults, with guided tours available for an additional fee.
+Visit in late afternoon for the best light for photos, and wear comfortable shoes as there's quite a bit of walking on uneven surfaces.

-Stroll Through the Old Town
+Old Town Architecture

-Take a Meuse River Cruise
+River Cruise

 Getting There